US, China Renewable Energy Trade Row Heats Up

 Quickly falling prices as a result of Chinese solar panel imports have been blamed for Solyndra's bankruptcy filing, along with the similar collapses of US companies Evergreen Solar and SpectraWatt.

-The solar issue has particularly captured the attention of some US lawmakers, a few of which have already called upon the administration of US President Barack Obama to protect the solar industry and take a strong stance against so-called "unfair trade," especially in the wake of the Solyndra incident (see Bridges Weekly, 19 October 2011).
+The solar issue has particularly captured the attention of some US lawmakers, a few of which have already called upon the administration of US President Barack Obama to protect the solar industry and take a strong stance against so-called "unfair trade," especially in the wake of the Solyndra incident.

 Sino-US talks see progress on another clean energy front